-Ms. Jacobs is currently the faculty advisor for MSU's chapter of Kappa Omicron Nu national honor society in the human sciences, and she serves on the national KON nominating committee and on the KON centennial planning committee.
-She is President for the third time of the Michigan Association of Family & Consumer Sciences and is secretary of the Affiliate Presidents Unit of the American Association of Family & Consumer Sciences and serves on the Program Board of that group.
-She is past president of the Lansing Area Home Economists in Action and of the MSU Extension Women's Club.
-She also served on the Human Ecology Alumni Association Board of Directors.
+Ms. Jacobs is the faculty advisor for MSU's chapter of Kappa Omicron Nu national honor society in the human sciences; is currently Secretary and was President three times of the Michigan Association of Family & Consumer Sciences; is a member of Family and Consumer Science Educators of Michigan; has been an officer of the Presidents' Unit of the American Association of Family and Consumer Sciences; and is Past President of the Lansing Area Home Economists in Action and of the MSU Extension Women's Club.
+She also served on the College of Human Ecology Alumni Association Board of Directors and on the Centennial Committee of Omicron Nu.

-Ms. Jacobs earned her B.S. in Home Economics from illinois State University and her M.A. in Home Economics Education from Michigan State University.
-She is Certified in Family Consumer Science/Human Development & Family Science by AAFCS.
+Ms. Jacobs earned her B.S. in Home Economics from Illinois State University and her M.A. in Home Economics Education from Michigan State University.
+She is Certified in Family Consumer Science/Human Development and Family Science by AAFCS, and is a member of the honor societies Omicron Nu and Kappa Omicron Phi (now merged into Kappa Omicron Nu).